 These scones are fluffy and light and make a pretty good party snack or weekend treat.
-The recipe could be extended or changed easily, could use feta cheese and extra sliced olives, maybe chopped sun dried tomatos for a Mediterranean feel.
+The recipe could be extended or changed easily, could use extra sliced olives, chopped herbs, maybe finely chopped sun dried tomatoes for a Mediterranean feel.

 Ingredients (makes about 40 small scones):

 - 600 gram (5 cups) all purpose/white flour